CasimirGeelhoed/naplua/README.md

 # Usage examples
 ## Lua to C++

-Example Lua Script:
+#### Getting a variable value from Lua:
 ```
 x = 123

-function add(a, b)
-  return a + b
-end
 ```

-Getting a variable value from Lua (printing an error if it fails):
+Getting the variable (logs an error if it fails):
 ```
 int x = mLuaScript->getVariable<int>("x");
 ```

-Getting a value from Lua, with ErrorState:
+Getting the variable while checking if it exists:
 ```
 utility::ErrorState e;
 int x;